mcabrol/ls-unit-test/README.md

 # ls_check
-Bash script for verify our implementation of ls command
+Simple bash script for verify our implementation of ls command.